polyglotweekly/polyglotweekly.com/writing-your-first-es2015-javascript-module.md

 Let's look at each of these:

-* *babel-core:* the bare-bones babel compiler (without the plugins that make it actually transpile).
+* *babel-core:* the bare-bones Babel compiler (without the plugins that make it actually transpile).
 * *babel-preset-es2015:* provides the set of plugins necessary to transpile ES2015 code.
 * *babel-cli:* the command-line tool used to package your module for publication to npm.

-> transpilation refers to converting our ES2015 source code to ES5, a flavor of JavaScript that works on older versions of Node.js.
+> Transpilation refers to converting your ES2015 source code to ES5, a flavor of JavaScript that works on older versions of Node.js.

-Once you have the babel dependencies installed, the next step is to create `.babelrc` file in the root of your project to configure Babel:
+Once you have the babel dependencies installed, the next step is to create a `.babelrc` file in the root of your project to configure Babel:

 ```json